This blog post was originally posted on February 13, 2013 and was updated on February 3, 2021.

-Spain is a country known for passion and romance.
-When it comes to Valentine’s Day, there’s no better place to be!
+Spain is one of the world’s most passionate and romantic destinations—so when it comes to Valentine’s Day, there’s no better place to be!

-A little way down, on Paseo General Martinez Campos, is the Sorolla Museum.
-The museum is located in the restored home of Joaquín Sorolla, who was an impressionist painter and socialite at the turn of the 20th century.
-One of many amazing museums in Madrid, it is home to a quaint and beautifully-detailed garden.
+Just off of Castellana is the Sorolla Museum, located in the restored home of the 20th-century impressionist painter of the same name.
+One of the many amazing museums in Madrid, it is home to a quaint and beautifully detailed garden.
 It’s the perfect place to take a break with your loved one while celebrating Valentine’s Day in Madrid.

 What’s more romantic than cooking a meal with a loved one and enjoying it with a glass of Spanish wine?
 There are numerous cooking classes available all throughout Madrid.
-This kind of date can be the perfect way to spend quality time with your loved one.
-Another perk is that you’re free from the stress of too much to organize!
+This kind of date can be the perfect way to spend quality time with your loved one, without the stress of planning an elaborate meal at home.